bhpnet/docs-old/concepts/governance.md

 ### Right to submit a proposal

-Any Atom holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
+Any bhp holder, whether bonded or unbonded, can submit proposals by sending a `TxGovProposal` transaction.
 Once a proposal is submitted, it is identified by its unique `proposalID`.